 Available to Maine residents who demonstrate financial need.
-Applicants must provide complete disclosure of family financial information on their application, including the student's and parents' income and assets, regardless of the applicant's age or independent status.
-Loan amounts range from \$5,000 to \$15,000 annually.
+Applicants (under the age of 30) must provide complete disclosure of family financial information on their application, including the student's and parents' income and assets, regardless of the applicant's independent status.
+Applicants over the age of 30 are required to provide income information for themselves (and spouse, if applicable).
+Loan amounts range from \$5,000 to \$20,000 annually.
 Contact: Tom Pattneaude, c/o MEAD - FAME, State House Station #119, Augusta, Maine 04333.
 In Maine: (800) 228-3734, Outside Maine: (207) 626-8200.
 The deadline is October 1st of each academic year.